Chapter 06 - Retrieving Data with Transact-SQL![]()

 Specifying the Rows of a TableIn the previous examples, all the table rows of a database are retrieved.
 Your goal often will be to retrieve only certain rows rather than all rows.
 For example, if you have tables that contain millions of rows, you'll probably never execute a query to retrieve all rows from the tables.
 Every query that you execute specifies a specific results set because it's impractical to retrieve or manipulate all rows in a single query.The WHERE keyword is used to form a clause that you add to a SELECT statement to specify the rows of a table to be retrieved.
 A WHERE clause uses the following syntax:

-The following codethe result is shown in Figure 6.9shows the SELECT statement returns a single row because only one row contains the mailroom department.
+The following code—the result is shown in Figure 6.9—shows the SELECT statement returns a single row because only one row contains the mailroom department.

+select * from employee where department = "mailroom"Fig. 6.9 - The count message shows "row(s)" but only a single row is selected.
 The query result for a row that contains the personnel department retrieves no rows, as shown in the following code and in Figure 6.10.
 The count line, which displays the number of rows retrieved, is at the bottom of the output window.
 A retrieval in which no rows match the criteria of the SELECT statement doesn't return an error; instead, the message (0 row(s) affected) appears.

+select * from employee where department = "personnel"Fig. 6.10 - You can enclose the value in the WHERE clause in single or double quotation marks.
+(Double quotes are used here.)
 You can refer to the @@ERROR system symbol, which is called a global variable, to learn whether the previous operation was successful.
 Microsoft SQL Server returns a zero (0) to @@ERROR if the previous operation was successful.
 After you execute a SELECT query that retrieves zero rows, @@ERROR contains a zero (0), indicating that no error occurred (see fig. 6.11).

 Using Comparison Operators in a WHERE ClauseThe syntax for the WHERE clause allows the use of a comparison operator following the name of a table column and before a column value.
 In the earlier examples, only the comparison operator = (equal) was used.
 Additional comparison operators may be used to retrieve different rows.
 Table 6.2 lists the comparison operators that you can use in the WHERE clause.